IdentityServer/IdentityServer4/docs/reference/options.rst

 * ``AccessTokenJwtType``
     Specifies the value used for the JWT typ header for access tokens (defaults to ``at+jwt``).

+* ``EmitScopesAsSpaceDelimitedStringInJwt``
+    Specifies whether scopes in JWTs are emitted as array or string

 * ``EmitLegacyResourceAudienceClaim``
     Emits an ``aud`` claim with the format issuer/resources.
 That's needed for some older access token validation plumbing.
 Defaults to false.